connervieira/Predator/CONFIGURATION.md

         - When the value for a particular mode is set to `false`, that mode's option will be hidden from the mode selection menu shown to the user when Predator starts, and the auto-start-mode command line arguments won't allow the user to boot Predator directly to that mode.
         - Under normal circumstances, all of these settings should be left as 'true', in order to enable full functionality of Predator, but there may be certain situations in which is useful to block certain modes from starting.
             - This setting is not intended to a be a security feature.
 It's completely trivial to bypass this setting by simply modifying the configuration file directly.
+            - If you never plan to use a particular operating mode, disabling it might decrease Predator's loading time by preventing unnecessary libraries from being loaded.

 ## Management Mode Configuration